Dorking: Dorking in the World Wars

 At the start of the war, the fortified GHQ Line B was constructed directly to the north of Dorking.
 This defensive line ran along the North Downs from Farnham via Guildford, before following the River Mole to Horley.
 The banks of the Mole were fortified with anti-tank obstacles, pillboxes and gun emplacements and an anti-tank ditch was dug from west to east across Bradley Farm (now Denbies Wine Estate).
 The town itself was a Class "A" nodal point and from August 1940 the 3rd Canadian Infantry Brigade (part of the VII Corps) was assigned to its defence.
 Pippbrook House (the then offices of the Dorking UDC) became a mobilisation centre and housed an ARP post as well as the local branch of the Women's Voluntary Service.

 Over the course of the war, 77 high-explosive bombs and 60 incendiaries were dropped by the Luftwaffe, however only one incident (in October 1940) resulted in fatalities in the town.

 After the war, at least two Covenanter tanks were buried at Bradley Farm.
 The first was excavated and restored in 1977 and is now on display at The Tank Museum at Bovington in Dorset.
 A second was excavated in 2017 for the archaeology programme WW2 Treasure Hunters, presented by the musician Suggs on the TV channel HISTORY.
 The tank was displayed at the vineyard for six months, before being removed for restoration.

 National and local government

 UK parliament

-Dorking is in the Mole Valley parliamentary constituency, which has been represented in the House of Commons since 1997 by Sir Paul Beresford (Conservative).
-Kenneth Baker served as the local MP from 1983 to 1997 and was elevated to the House of Lords as Baron Baker of Dorking in 1997.
+As of 2024, Dorking is in the Dorking and Horley parliamentary constituency.